souperhost-3000/service-dannyhannyford/README.md

 ## Usage

-> npm run seed to seed the database
+> npm run build to create the bundle
-> npm run start-dev to start the server on port:3007
+> npm run start to seed the database and start the server on port:3007

 ## Requirements